hMsats/electrum-personal-server-des/README.md

 # Electrum Personal Server for descriptor wallets

-This fork adds support for descriptor wallets.
+This fork adds support for descriptor wallets to the original Electrum Personal Server (EPS).

-It implements the [pull request](https://github.com/chris-belcher/electrum-personal-server/pull/271) proposed by rage-proof.
+It implements the [pull request](https://github.com/chris-belcher/electrum-personal-server/pull/271) proposed by user rage-proof.

 However, this pull request only works for xpubs (legacy-adresses starting with a 1 or 3) but not for zpubs (bc1...).